 When reporting a crime, you will be asked many questions.
 Be prepared to answer the following questions:

 - When the crime happened (date and time)

 - Where it happened

 - Your name, contact information, State Driver's License or ID number

+- Details of the event

 - Other people involved (suspect, if known; witnesses)

-- If property was involved, who owns it

-- The property owner's contact information
+- Condition, etc.